Bachelor

 • Video 1: A short introduction of him/herself in English: talk about your musical experiences, your motivation to study music, your main subject and why you choose to audition at Conservatorium Maastricht.

 • Video 2: In the second video, the candidate demonstrates his/her artistic and technical skills.
 Each piece should be recorded in one take, without cuts or any edits.
+Afterwards, the candidate should combine the videos into one single video.
 The candidate should start by speaking their name and student number of Conservatorium Maastricht.
 The candidate should record the following:

 Additional video’s (not required): The candidate may provide concert video registrations.